qizy09/BeatMrChun/README.md

 # BeatMrChun
 -----------------

-This is a PC game written with C#.
+This is a backup repository for a PC game written with C#.
 I designed this game for fun and as a gift for Girl's Day in my undergrad.

 # Background